mosheur15/tailhunter/README.md

 using url endpoints, based on dictionary attacks (wordlist).

 Tailhunter is a asynchronous project.
-So you can send a buch of requests to the server at a same time. you'll get kind of 'Hydra' like feeling, while using it.
+So you can send a bunch of requests to the server at a same time. you'll get kind of 'Hydra' like feeling, while using it.